filecoin-project/filecoin-docs/docs/reference/exchanges.md

 ---
-title: Exchange Integration Guide
+title: "Exchanges"
-description: 'Lorem ipsum.'
+description: "Use this guide to help you list Filecoin on your exchange platform."
 ---

 ## Filecoin Integration Guide